Elective Home Education (EHE)

 • their age, ability and aptitude

-• any special educational needs (SEN) they may have
+• any special educational needs they have

 The education you provide must: